 You should apply if you are intellectually curious and want to learn about law.
 The UNM Office of Career Services counsels MSL applicants and students on career opportunities, but the Law School's Career Services Office does so only for JD students.
 The UNM Office of Career Services provides professional career advisement to current UNM students as well as UNM alumni and community members.
 Career Development Facilitators (CDFs) are available through appointments or walk-ins to assist you with assessing abilities, interests and values, clarifying career goals, writing a resume or cover letter, preparing for interviews, conducting a job search, or preparing to attend graduate school.
 See the UNM Office of Career Services site.

 Maybe.
 You might be able to tailor the MSL program to your interests and needs through the elective courses you choose to take.

-No. Most MSL students (and most JD students) have no background in law, nor is it necessary.
-The required first-semester MSL course called “Introduction to U.S. Law, Procedure and Legal Education" is intended to provide you sufficient background in the U.S. legal system and the study of law to prepare you for upper-division law courses.
+No. Almost all MSL students (and almost all JD students) have no background in law, nor is it necessary.
+The required first-semester MSL course called “Introduction to U.S. Law, Procedure and Legal Education" is intended to provide you sufficient background in the U.S. legal system and the study of law to prepare you for your other law courses.

 All MSL students are required to own portable (notebook or laptop) computers.
 For further information, including specifications, see the Required Laptop Program.